Code-Institute-Submissions/Interactive-Frontend-Development-6/README.md

 ## User Experience (UX)

 ---

 I wanted to create a memory game that everyone can play, but of course now it is about horses so you might be more interested in that too.
 Therefore it would be my next thing to create different pack of cards to choose from.
-In the game, I desided to put the "new game"-button right after the header (not beneath the game-board), and before the score-counter, just to focuse everything to one place so that the gamer notice the "new game"-button.
+In the game, I desided to put the "new game"-button and "new game" button right after the header (not beneath the game-board), and before the score-counter, just to focuse everything to one place so that the gamer notice the "new game"-button and "game rules" button.
 The score-counter is placed right above the game-board so that the score-counter and the game-board are like one unit.
 The game-board is 5x4 rows, and I decided to have 5 cards in every row since that centered the game nicely on the screen.

 - ### User stories